 - Numbness of the tongue

 Echinacea use is OK for pregnant or breastfeeding moms, according to the Mayo Clinic.
-But, the organizations does make a point to say that information on the topic is scarce and echinacea should be used with caution.
-(17)
+But, they do make the point that information on this topic is scarce and echinacea should be used with caution.
+(16)

 How to Use Echinacea

-It is also important to ensure that an alcohol-free preparation is used whether the treatment is on you or a child.
+It is also important to ensure that an alcohol-free preparation is used whether the treatment is for you or a child.

 The University of Maryland Medical Center reported on the results of a study that examined 11 brands of echinacea.
-The institution discovered just four of the examined brands actually contained what their labels stated.
+They discovered that just four of the examined brands actually contained what their labels stated.
 In fact:

 - As many as 10 percent of the products tested contained no echinacea at all.